GEM-benchmark/NL-Augmenter/transformations/protaugment_diverse_paraphrase/README.md

 - **Unigram**: a portion of the words in the input sentence are forbidden in the paraphrase.
 In the paper's experiments, we found the portion `p_mask=0.7` to be a good value.
 Again, this parameter can be changed if you want to increase or decrease the constraint
 - **Bigram**: all bi-grams in the input sentence are forbidden in the paraphrase.
 This means the paraphrase cannot contain any bi-gram that are in the input sentence.
 This constraint enforces the paraphrase generation model to change the sentence structure

 Those constraints are not performed at the same time.
-We did not yexperiment having both constraints at the same time yet.
+We did not experiment having both constraints at the same time yet.

 ## Reference